fbpx

 From the pages of I RVing: Winter 2022

-Wa Ain’t All Snowbirds
+We Ain’t All Snowbirds

-Assess Your Heating Needs
+Assess Your RV Heating Needs

 Let’s start this off with a question: How important is hot water to you?
 Even if you’re going off the grid for some primitive camping, a hot shower in your RV might be the one luxury you don’t want to live without.
 When assessing your needs, let comfort be your guide.
-Your comfort level should be the same whether you’re boondocking
+Your comfort level should be the same whether you’re boondocking or not.
+Once you’re clear on what you need (water heater, warm air heater—I think you’ll want both), you can work backward toward more functional questions like: Do I prefer using propane, electric, or diesel to power my heat?
+Your answers will give you a better idea of the kind of RV heating systems your all-weather RV should have.

-Warm Up on the Tech Specs
+Warm Up on RV Heating Tech Specs

-For a heating system to achieve maximum efficiency, it needs to be installed specifically for an RV model.
+For an RV heating system to achieve maximum efficiency, it needs to be installed specifically for an RV model.
 (More on this in the second.)
 But by familiarizing yourself with the capabilities of different heating systems—and how they answer your needs—you’ll get a better picture of an RV’s all-weather capability.
-Using Truma’s premium products as an example, let’s review some heating systems you might find on the spec sheet of a potential purchase.
+Using Truma’s premium products as an example, let’s review some RV heating systems you might find on the spec sheet of a potential purchase.
 (In some cases, you’ll even see these complimentary systems sold together in an efficiency package.)

 Get a Warm Fuzzy About Quality